 This is also a good way to show what great customer service is about.
 No matter how customer centric your organization is, you cannot do everything.
 In a digital world where customers are expecting more every day, contact center managers must prioritize what is truly important to their customers in order to deliver the best customer experience possible.

-Below are the five words selected most frequently by those that responded.
+Below are the five positive customer service words selected most frequently by those that responded.
 Do you agree with them?

 Empathy was mentioned by the greatest percentage of respondents.
 In this context these two words refer to the same thing – an expression of support related from the agent to the customer, that goes beyond the words in the script or the service provided.
 In other words, it means that your agents can put themselves in the shoes of your customers and are able to understand your customer’s truth.
 Empathy can lead to noticing things that are unsaid and dealing easily with conflict which are two great assets when dealing with customer’s issues.
 Is empathy being emphasized enough at your business?